RicRicci22/Transformer-for-sentiment-analysis/README.md

 To run the network on your test sentence, just type "python test.py --load_model True --test_model True --sentence "your sentence here!"

+DOWNLOAD THE DATASET HERE https://www.kaggle.com/datasets/kazanova/sentiment140 And put it in the same folder as the code